 Director: Nicolas Wagnieres

-Documentary filmmaker Wagnieres explores the history of the once famed Hotel Yugoslavija in Belgrade – an architectural icon of modernism erected in 1969 – as a way of excavating the wider history of the former Jugoslavian nation of the past forty years.
+Documentary filmmaker Wagnieres explores the history of the once famed Hotel Yugoslavija in Belgrade – an architectural icon of modernism erected in 1969 – as a way of excavating the broader history of the former Jugoslavian nation of the past forty years.
 Wagnieres parallels the building’s symbolic structure as one of hope and prosperity and its subsequent decay with the downward trajectory of a post-Jugoslav Serbia, and its decline in social values.
-Filmed over a period of ten years on beautiful grainy Super 16mm, and including his how own childhood memories into the narrative, Wagnieres has crafted an essay that fuses the personal and the collective to dig into a nations past.
+Filmed over a period of ten years on beautiful grainy Super 16mm, and weaving his own childhood memories into the narrative, Wagnieres has crafted an essay that fuses the personal and the collective to dig into a nation’s past.

 Sat Feb 17/17:30/Cubix 7

 Tue Feb 20/20:00/CineStar 7

 Wed Feb 21/14:30/CineStar 7